Working the night shift is common for any tactical profession.

-Working night shift is common for any Tactical Profession.
-Military, Police, Firefighter, and EMT often have a few days of the week where their job requires working all night.
-Having a regular schedule of night shift work is easier to acclimate too compared to back to back night and day shifts.
+Military, police, firefighter and EMT often have a few days of the week where their job requires working all night.
+The adjustment to having a regular schedule of night-shift work is easier than back-to-back night and day shifts.
 Both situations can be more easily managed with a few rearrangements of your schedule.
 Here is an email from a young man who is joining the military but currently works as an EMT.

 Congrats on your future profession as well as your current skillset.
 Your EMT training will come in handy in your future in the military as well.
-Getting used to the night shift and having energy to train after has always been a challenge when irregularly scheduled night shifts, however, by shifting your day twelve or so hours, you may find adding a workout easier.
+Getting used to the night shift and having energy to train after always has been a challenge.
+However, by shifting your day 12 or so hours, you may find adding a workout easier.
 Here are some tips:

-However, to be more realistic, it is likely you may have to get 3-4 hours of sleep in the morning or afternoon and a few more hours before your shift.
-Just save an hour to get a solid workout and clean up in before your shift.
+More realistically, it is likely you may have to get 3-4 hours of sleep in the morning or afternoon and a few more hours before your shift.
+Just save an hour to work out and clean up before your shift.

-Shift work is not easy, but it can be easier to acclimate to them when you shift your sleep, meals, and activity to help you stay away when the body naturally wants to slow down and sleep.
+Shift work is not easy, but it can be easier to acclimate to when you shift your sleep, meals, and activity to help you stay awake when the body naturally wants to slow down and sleep.

-- Avoid caffeine 3-4 hours before you are trying to get some sleep.
+- Avoid caffeine 3-4 hours before you are trying to sleep.

 - Blacken out and make your room dark when sleeping during the day.

 - Keep your room quiet if possible and consider "sleeping music" to get sleepy and distract from the day's noise.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you’re looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to email@example.com.